-Creepy, kooky, and crucial: The subversive sweetness of ‘The Addams Family’
+The subversive, creepy, kooky sweetness of ‘The Addams Family’

 As bonafide experts and enthusiasts of America’s first goth family, we’re hyped to hear about the casting of the latest incarnation of The Addams Family.
-MGM has set the cast for its animated take on the classic macabre tale and it’s as close to dream casting as we think is possible.
+MGM has announced the release date of October 11th, 2019 for its animated take on the classic macabre tale.

-Joining the previously announced Oscar Isaac (Star Wars: The Last Jedi) as Gomez will be Charlize Theron (Tully) as Morticia, Allison Janney (I, Tonya) as arch nemesis Margaux Needler, Bette Midler (Hocus Pocus) as Grandmama, Chloë Grace Moretz (Kick Ass) as Wednesday, Finn Wolfhard (Stranger Things) as Pugsley, and Nick Kroll (Big Mouth) as Uncle Fester.
-The movie is scheduled to hit theaters on October 11, 2019.
+Joining Oscar Isaac (Star Wars: The Last Jedi) as Gomez will be Charlize Theron (Tully) as Morticia, Allison Janney (I, Tonya) as arch nemesis Margaux Needler, Bette Midler (Hocus Pocus) as Grandmama, Chloë Grace Moretz (Kick Ass) as Wednesday, Finn Wolfhard (Stranger Things) as Pugsley, and Nick Kroll (Big Mouth) as Uncle Fester.

 The original 1964 series saw Carolyn Jones (Invasion of the Body Snatchers), John Astin (Betaville), Jackie Coogan (Oliver Twist), and Ted Cassidy (Star Trek) depicting the iconic spooky family, while the 90s movies The Addams Family and The Addams Family Values featured the legendary talents of Anjelica Huston (The Royal Tenenbaums), Raul Julia (Street Fighter), Christopher Lloyd (Back to the Future), Christina Ricci (Casper), and Jimmy Workman (As Good as it Gets).